PSFC-HEDP/lettuce/readme.md

 - **ion temperature**
   The burn-averaged ion temperature, in kiloelectron-volts.

+## To do

+I have zero time to work on this rite now, but there are a few minor changes I want to make that will greatly improve this library before I hand LILAC off.  and some major changes.
+- allow multiple runs be started simultaneusly by simply separating their names with commas.
+- instead of quitting when the user tries to overwrite a run without having set `--force`, ask them `[Y/n]`-style whether they want to overwrite it.
+- have options like `--flux_limiter=.07` to automaticly generate a new set of run_inputs based on an existing row in run_inputs.csv but with one parameter tweaked and an appropriate tag appended to the name with a slash.
+- make the output PDFs portait instead of landscape
+- use Lotus to set up IRIS runs instead of my current thing that doesn't actually work.
+- write an IRIS postprocessing script that makes a PDF with some spectra and images.

 ## some notes on LILAC and IRIS (or: what the LILAC user guide doesn't want you to know)

 Do not call LILAC with a command-line argument!
 It will break all of the filenames.